European Violin 19th Century

 Queniol became a highly respected Parisian stringed instrument maker, luthier, and repairer.
 He received two honorary diplomas in 1949 for a violin and cello that he presented at the international violin-making competition in The Hague.
 He was also awarded craftsmanship medals in Poznan and Paris in 1957 and 1965.
 He established his workshop in Paris at 'Rue de Liège from 1976 until his death last 2018 at the age of 96.

-This is a Strad Violin Copy made in Germany around the year 1890.
-Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+This violin is a Copy of Antonio Stradivarius Cremonensis German 1719.
+Antonio Stradivari is a world-renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+His violin creations became some of the world’s most expensive violins.